grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 ```

 When clicking the resulting link in a browser, the browser loads the page that contains the link.
-In other words, the user is taken nowhere.
+In other words, the browser takes the user nowhere.
-Such links do not appear on 404 reports because the resulting links do not point to a technically invalid destination.
+Such links don't appear on 404 reports because the resulting links don't point to a technically invalid destination.

 Hugo emits `REF_NOT_FOUND` warnings indicating the filename and location of such references when building the docs, for example with `make docs` in `grafana/grafana` or `make server-quick` in `grafana/website`: